PII-Bench: Evaluating Query-Aware Privacy Protection Systems: Experiments

 \textbf{LLM Baselines:} The evaluation encompassed both API-based and open-source large language models.
 API-based models included GPT-4o-2024-0806 (\textbf{GPT4o}) \citep{gpt-4o}, Claude-3.5-Sonnet (\textbf{Claude3.5}) \citep{claude}, and DeepSeek-Chat {\textbf{DeepseekV3}} \citep{deepseek}, accessed through their respective official APIs between January 1 and February 10, 2025.
 Open-source alternatives comprised Llama-3.1-70B-Instruct (\textbf{Llama3.1}) \citep{dubey2024llama}, and Qwen-2.5-72B-Instruct (\textbf{Qwen2.5}) \citep{qwen25}.

 \textbf{SLM Baselines:} To investigate scaling effects, we included two small-scale language models: Llama-3.1-8B-Instruct (\textbf{Llama3.1-SLM}) and Qwen-2.5-7B-Instruct (\textbf{Qwen2.5-SLM}).
 All experiments utilized default parameters with temperature set to 0 to ensure reproducibility.
+Additionally, we conducted a comprehensive evaluation on smaller, deployment-ready models (0.5B-3B parameters) to assess their viability for on-device PII protection, with detailed results presented in Appendix~\ref{sec:small-models}.

 \textbf{Prompt Baselines:} The assessment incorporated multiple prompting strategies for query-related PII detection. \textbf{Naive} inputs the user description and query. \textbf{Naive /w Choice} includes a list of candidate PII entities to constrain the selection space. \textbf{Self-CoT}~\citep{wei2022chain} incorporating step-by-step reasoning prompts. \textbf{Auto-CoT}~\cite{autocot}, which automates the generation of chain-of-thought demonstrations through three-shot setting. \textbf{Self-Consistency (SC)}~\cite{sc}, which synthesizes multiple reasoning paths to derive the final output. \textbf{Plan-and-Solve CoT (PS-CoT})~\cite{wang2023plan} develops a strategic plan before executing the solution process.
 Appendix~\ref{sec:prompt} provides details of each prompts.